Paramount Famous Productions

-Paramount Famous Productions was a made-for-home entertainment division of Paramount Pictures.
+Paramount Famous Productions, Inc. was a made-for-home entertainment division of Paramount Pictures.
 It primarily developed home entertainment sequels to films from Paramount Pictures, DreamWorks Pictures (pre-2005 library), and other Paramount-related properties.
 The company's name also revived the Famous moniker previously used by the Paramount-owned Famous Studios.

 History

 In February 2007, Paramount Pictures named Louis Feola president of its new direct-to-DVD division.
-The initial division plan called for $10 million maximum cost films being released 4 to six times a year working with Paramount Worldwide Home Entertainment.
-All but Columbia Pictures had a direct to video unit at this time.
+The initial division plan called for $10 million maximum cost films being released four to six times a year working with Paramount Worldwide Home Entertainment.
+All but Columbia Pictures had a direct-to-video unit at this time.
 Feola indicated that direct-to-video faces competition from popular TV shows, but it takes the place of the decreasing sale from older library titles.
 DTV in an up year can bring in "hundreds of millions of dollars in revenue".